Jimmy Webb: Early success, 1965–1969

 In 1968, Time acknowledged Webb's range, proficiency, and "gift for strong, varied rhythms, inventive structures, and rich, sometimes surprising harmonies".
 That year, the string of successful Webb songs continued with the 5th Dimension's "Paper Cup" and "Carpet Man" reaching the Top 40, Glen Campbell's "Wichita Lineman" selling over a million copies, and Johnny Maestro & the Brooklyn Bridge scoring a gold record with "Worst That Could Happen", a song originally recorded by the 5th Dimension.

 Webb formed his own production and publishing company that year, Canopy, and scored a hit with its first project, an unlikely album with Irish actor Richard Harris singing an album of all Webb songs.
-One of the songs, "MacArthur Park", was a long, complex piece with multiple movements that was originally rejected by the group The Association.
-Despite the song's seven minute, twenty-one second length, Harris's version reached #2 on the Hot 100 on June 22, 1968, and #4 on the UK Singles Chart on July 24.
+One of the songs, "MacArthur Park", was a long, complex piece with multiple movements that was originally rejected by the group the Association.
+Despite the song's seven minutes and twenty-one seconds length, Harris's version reached No. 2 on the Hot 100 on June 22, 1968, and No. 4 on the UK Singles Chart on July 24.
 The album, A Tramp Shining, stayed on the charts for almost a year.
 Webb and Harris produced a follow-up album, The Yard Went On Forever, which was also successful.

 Further raising Webb's stature as a songwriter, "By the Time I Get to Phoenix" was performed by Frank Sinatra on the latter's 1968 album Cycles.
-Sinatra would go on to praise "By the Time I Get to Phoenix" as "the greatest torch song ever written."
+Sinatra would go on to praise "By the Time I Get to Phoenix" as "the greatest torch song ever written".

 At the 1969 Grammy Awards, Webb accepted awards for "By the Time I Get to Phoenix", "Wichita Lineman", and "MacArthur Park".
 In 2019 "Wichita Lineman" was added to the National Recording Registry.

 In 1969, Glen Campbell continued the streak of Webb hits with the gold record "Galveston" and "Where's the Playground Susie".
 Webb and Campbell had first met during the production of a General Motors commercial.
 Webb arrived at the recording session with his Beatle-length hair and approached the conservative singer, who looked up from his guitar and said, "Get a haircut."
 That same year, two Webb songs became hits for the second time with Isaac Hayes' soulful version of "By the Time I Get to Phoenix" and Waylon Jennings' Grammy-winning country version of "MacArthur Park".
-On Frank Sinatra's acclaimed 1969 album My Way, the singer dove deeper into Webb's songbook with a version of "Didn't We?" — a number that was originally done by Richard Harris in 1968 and released as the B-side of "MacArthur Park."
-Webb finished up the year by writing, arranging, and producing Thelma Houston's first album, Sunshower.
+On Frank Sinatra's 1969 album My Way, the singer dove deeper into Webb's songbook with a version of "Didn't We?", a number that was originally done by Richard Harris in 1968 and released as the B-side of "MacArthur Park".
+Webb finished the year by writing, arranging, and producing Thelma Houston's first album, Sunshower.